temporalio/documentation/docs/learning-paths/background-checks/temporal-application-requirements.md

 Because we are dealing with PII, the application must have a way to encrypt and decrypt data.
 The PII that the application processes includes a Candidate's SSN, contact information, DOB, and personal addresses.
-There must be a consistent way to ensure data is encoded while it is in the Temporal Platform, but and decodable when needed.
+Data must be consistently encrypted while it is in the Temporal Platform but be decryptable when needed.

 **Wait on humans**